phofstet/grapin-employee-handbook/how-we-work.md

 Said that, at GRAPIN we also think about how to break big projects into smaller pieces, such that they can be done in a *resonable* amount of time.
 In the context of Basecamp and [Shape Up (last seen 22.02.2020)](https://basecamp.com/shapeup), this smaller pieces are called cycles.

 ## Cycles
 In our case, the duration of the cycle will depend on the nature of each project, but it should cover an amount of work that can be completed within 4- and 8-weeks.

 Fixing this cadence over a project serves to give us an internal sense of urgency, work focused on the scopes to keep projects from ballooning, and provide a regular interval to decide what we are working on.

+Work is thus limited by a budget, and the budget focuses our discussion about what’s resonable and what’s not.
+When a project starts slipping on its budget, the first approach should be to judo the problem and scope hammer the domain—and certainly not make it up by working more hours!
+Most things we work on can fit within four to eight weeks.

+We make use of the cycles using a Basecamp plug-in called [Tracked](https://www.trackedhq.com).
+Please see the [Tools](/tools.md) section for more details.

 ## Cooldown
-In between each cycle, we should spend between one or two weeks cooling down.
+In between each cycle, we spend between one or two weeks cooling down (one week for 4-week cycles, and two for the rest).
 That’s the time to deal with bugs or smaller issues that come up, write up what we worked on, and find out what we should tackle next.

 It’s sometimes tempting to simply extend the cycles into the cooldown period to fit more work.
-But the goal is to resist this temptation.
+But the goal is to resist this temptation and put the "pencils down".
 That means that by week 4 of a 6-week cycle, we should be winding down, getting ready to launch, and make sure everything is lined up.

 ## Communication
-It’s hard to keep up on what everyone is doing and what it means, if you just watch the stream of latest activity scrolling along in Basecamp.
+It’s hard to keep up on what everyone is doing and what it means, if you just watch the stream of latest activity scrolling along on the Basecamp Activity.
 (It’s also a waste of time and source of stress to even try.)
 Instead, we have four chief mechanisms for keeping everyone in the loop about the work that’s going on:

 1. There’s the daily question of **What did you work on today?** They’re a great conversation starter if you see someone working on something you either care about or want to learn more about.
 Use them as such!
-You're obliged to answer this question at least twice a week when you're not out [...].
+You're obliged to answer this question at least twice a week when you're not out.

 2. There’s the weekly question of **What will you be working on this week?**, which details your intentions for the coming week.
 Everyone is obliged to answer this question when they're not out.